CamCove-Crichton/newborn-photography/README.md

 - Add a method to allow the admin to be able to approve requested bookings
 - Updated the Todo model so the due date and details fields are not mandatory and can be left blank
-- Made the mirgrations and migrated the changes to the database Began working on the views by creating a class based view to display all Bookings
+- Made the mirgrations and migrated the changes to the database
+- Began working on the views by creating a class based view to display all Bookings
+- Created a base.html file to use to extend all other html pages from as well as the bookings.html file where clients/users will be able to view all their bookings when logged in
+- Created a css directory and a style.css file for the styling of the site
+- Setup the head of my base.html file using boilerplate html, and adding in a couple extra meta tags for seo purposes
+- Added in the link tags for the fonts for the site, using Oswald and Simonetta from Google Fonts

 ### Future Developments